jipp/sonoffTH/README.md

 * reset settings when buttom pressed during startup

 ## The following features are in progress
-* react better when mqtt broker is not responding
+* react better when mqtt broker is not responding (this seems to be a timeout when mqtt is reconnecting)
 * add last will for mqtt
 * parameter the OTA
 * CI for Project